djplaner/Card-Interface-Tweak/README.md

 - guCards.js

 To do
-- finish the getParameters in guCards
+- finish the getParameters in guCards - TEST
 - finish the extractCardMeta data harness functions in guCards
+	- starting on the individual handlers Question is whether they should be in objects of their own
 - start view render